 As a marketing professional in Northern Colorado, Kerrie was tasked with discussing communications and marketing in a time of crisis as well as communicating with donors, clients and the community.

-In short, there are three things that every non-profit organization (and this goes for for-profit business as well) needs to keep top-of-mind when communicating with audiences during a crisis: timing, trust and transparency.
+In short, there are three things that every non-profit organization (and this goes for for-profit businesses as well) needs to keep top-of-mind when communicating with audiences during a crisis: timing, trust and transparency.

 Timing: be quick and proactive in your communication efforts